Keith Tkachuk: Early career/background

-Winnipeg Jets (1992–1996)
+Winnipeg Jets / Phoenix Coyotes (1992–2001)

 Only days after the end of the 1992 Winter Olympics, Tkachuk made his NHL debut on February 28, 1992, against the Vancouver Canucks, where he tallied an assist.
 He would finish the season playing with the Jets, scoring eight points in 17 games.
 In the Stanley Cup playoffs that year, he scored three goals in seven games.
 The following season, 1992–93, was Tkachuk's official rookie year.
 He appeared in 83 games and ended the season with 28 goals and 51 points, including a 12–game scoring streak from March 9 to April 3, 1993.

 Tkachuk became the team captain the next season on November 3, 1993, two weeks after recording his first hat-trick, against the Philadelphia Flyers.
 Some of his accomplishments from that season include leading the Jets in goals (41), points (81) and power-play goals (22).
 The 1994–95 season, which was shortened by a labor lockout, saw Tkachuk earn all-star second-team honors, as well as being second on the Jets in points scored.

+By the end of the 1994–95 season, it was clear that the Jets were in a dire financial situation.
+While this eventually resulted in the franchise being sold to Minnesota-based interests, serious efforts to keep the team in Winnipeg were still ongoing during the 1995 off-season.
+Tkachuk, a restricted free agent at the time, requested a trade and made it clear he would not re-sign with Winnipeg under any circumstances.
+While the Jets attempted to negotiate a deal with several teams, a trade could not be finalized.